anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <mark>Location:</mark> *[Portola Redwoods State Park](https://www.parks.ca.gov/?page_id=539)*<br>
 <br>
 20. [North Peak via Montara Mountain Trail ](https://www.alltrails.com/trail/us/california/north-peak-via-montara-mountain-trail)*- 7 mile, Elev Gain 1,677 ft*
 <br>The climb is a steady incline.
-It was astonishing to begin our journey around 8:00 am on a Sunday and encounter only a handful of individuals along the trail.
+It was astonishing to begin the journey around 8:00 am on a Sunday and encounter only a handful of individuals along the trail.
 The scenery is absolutely stunning as it has both the bay and the ocean.
 I highly suggest undertaking this hike; however, keep in mind that the sun can become intense as the day progresses, so it's advisable to schedule your hike for either early morning or late afternoon.<br><br>
 <mark>Parking:</mark> Available, Fee $6 per vehicle<br>
 <mark>Restrooms:</mark> Available<br>
 <mark>Difficulty/Condition:</mark> Moderate, partially shaded<br>
 <mark>Location:</mark> *[San Pedro Valley Park](https://www.smcgov.org/parks/san-pedro-valley-park)*<br>
 <br>
 21. [Rodeo Beach, Coastal Trail and Miwok Trail ](https://www.alltrails.com/trail/us/california/rodeo-beach-coastal-trail-and-miwok-trail)*- 5.3 miles, Elevation Gain 1,076 ft*
 <br>The trail begins at Rodeo Beach, which is a stunning expanse of golden sand bordered by rugged cliffs.
 The views of the Pacific Ocean are simply breathtaking, with crashing waves and a refreshing sea breeze.
 The beach is a great spot for picnicking, sunbathing, or even some beachcombing.
 The trail itself is well-maintained and moderately challenging, making it accessible to hikers of various skill levels.
 There are also several lookout points along the way that provide panoramic vistas of the Marin Headlands, the Golden Gate Bridge, and the San Francisco skyline in the distance.
 There are a couple of steep climbs, but they are manageable.
-We did it on a Sunday afternoon and were pleasantly surprised to find the trail relatively empty, despite the beach being swarmed with people.
+I did it on a Sunday afternoon and were pleasantly surprised to find the trail relatively empty, despite the beach being swarmed with people.
 The parking lot is expansive, and finding a spot was a breeze.
 <br><br>
 <mark>Parking:</mark> Available, Free<br>
 <mark>Restrooms:</mark> Available<br>